 Murat Sabuncu is a journalist.
 He worked for the Milliyet and Cumhuriyet Newspapers, as well as Tempo and Fortune magazines.
 He was prosecuted in the Cumhuriyet trial and spent 16 months in prison.
 He was sentenced to 7 years and 6 months of prison.
 The Court of Cassation reversed the decision which had been approved by the Court of Appeal.
 However at the end of the retrials, court decided to persist against the Court of Cassation’s decision to overturn.

 Musa Kart started his career as a caricaturist in 1974.
 He was prosecuted in the Cumhuriyet trial, and was imprisoned for nine months during the proceedings.
-He was sentenced to three years and six months in prison, and was jailed once again after the Court of Appeal upheld the verdict.
+He was sentenced to three years and nine months in prison, and was jailed once again after the Court of Appeal upheld the verdict.
 The Court of Cassation reversed the decision against Musa Kart along with all the other defendants from Cumhuriyet newspaper, and Kart was released on Sep.
 12, 2019.
 However, in the subsequent retrial, his prison sentence was reinstated.